bitlabstudio/django-libs/docs/libs_tags.rst

 ----

-``call`` is an assignemnt tag that allows you to call any method of any object with args and kwargs, just like you love to do it in Python and hate not to be able to do it in Django templates.
+``call`` is an assignemnt tag that allows you to call any method of any object with args and kwargs, because you do it in Python all the time and you hate not to be able to do it in Django templates.

 Usage::

     {% load libs_tags %}
-    {% call myobj 'mymethod' arg1 arg2 kwarg1=kwarg1 as result %}
+    {% call myobj 'mymethod' myvar foobar=myvar2 as result %}
+    {% call myobj 'mydict' 'mykey' as result %}
+    {% call myobj 'myattribute' as result %}
     {{ result }}